Los Angeles Office

 San Francisco Office

-Jon’s pragmatic approach to real estate dealmaking helps clients take a practical approach to the most complex real estate investment opportunities.
+Jon’s approach to real estate dealmaking helps clients take a pragmatic and thoughtful approach to the most complex real estate investment opportunities.

 He is a trusted advisor to private equity real estate investors, funds and institutional lenders on their complex acquisitions, dispositions, financings and developments of office, multifamily, industrial, mixed-use, hotel and golf course properties.

 Jon has a particular focus on complex real estate financings, including the origination of mezzanine debt, A/B tiered structures and loan on loan structures, including bridge loans, full construction loans and TI/LC and CapEx future funding facilities.

 Jon serves as a relationship co-lead for one of Orrick’s top real estate clients, Walton Street Capital.
 He also works closely with leading real estate private equity investors, including Westbrook Partners, Cirrus Real Estate Partners and Hackman Capital Partners.

 Jon recently advised